stuartsierra/reloaded/README.md

 ## Change Log

+* Version 0.4.0 released on 2017-03-01
+  * Add test directory to created project
+  * Add CHANGELOG to created project
 * Version 0.3.1 released on 2017-02-27
   * Fix: `dev` requires `clojure.tools.logging` but it is not a dependency
 * (BROKEN) Version 0.3.0 released on 2017-02-27